-At the start of the race, group clearance will usually be obtained by the ROOD from VTS for all yachts racing.
-Where a particular span has been designated by VTS for the race, ALL yachts must pass through this span, even if another span is open.
+At the start of the race, group clearance will usually be obtained by the Race Officer from London VTS for all yachts racing.
+Where VTS has designated a particular span for the race, all yachts must pass through this span, even if another span is open.

-All yachts must have their engine running, either in neutral or in gear, through the designated Club Barrier Area from engine on point at the beginning to the engine off point.
-This area is from Riverside Wharf (the orange pier on the South shore before the barrier), to the downstream end of Barrier Gardens pier below the barrier.
+All yachts must have their engine running through the designated Club Barrier Area from the engine on point at the beginning to the engine off point.
+This area is from Riverside Wharf (the orange pier on the South shore before the barrier) to the downstream end of Barrier Gardens pier below the barrier.

-Yachts must position themselves at the engine on point on, or close to, an imaginary straight line running parallel to the shore through the designated span and stay on this line until the engine off point.
+Yachts must position themselves at the engine on point on, or close to, an imaginary straight line running parallel to the shore through the designated span and stay on this course until the engine off point.
 As a vessel under power, the yacht must remain on the starboard side of the channel.

-From the engine on point, to the engine off point, yachts must maintain their distance behind the yacht ahead.
+From the engine on point to the engine off point, yachts must maintain their distance behind the yacht ahead.
 The lead boat should not use excessive speed through the barrier.